braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Subject-with-structural-data-SubjectST"></a>
 ### Subject with structural data (SubjectST)  [⬆](#Table-of-Contents)

-In this section we will show how to implement in detail `SubjectST`.
-The structural matrix can be obtained from sMRI data.
+In this section, you will see how to implement `SubjectST`.
+For example, the structural data can be obtained from sMRI.

-> **Code 28.** **SubjectST element header.**
+> **Code 37.** **SubjectST element header.**
-> 		The `header` section of the generator code for "_SubjectST.gen.m" provides the general information about the `SubjectST` element.
+> 		The `header` section of the generator code in "_SubjectST.gen.m" provides the general information about the `SubjectST` element.
 This code modifies Code 1.
 > ````matlab
 > %% ¡header!
 > SubjectST < Subject (sub, subject with structural data) is a subject with structural data (e.g. sMRI).